Back to Reference

 Top features

-• Link unfurling: Through Slack, you can unfurl your Favro boards, cards, and link collections easily.
+• Link unfurling: Unfurl Favro boards, cards, and link collections in Slack.

-• Databases: You can add columns, hierarchies, and calculations to break huge chunks of data into smaller pieces.
+• Databases: Add columns, hierarchies, and calculations to structure data.

 Best for